mohsinali1051/Decentralized-Cloud-Storage/Conclusion.md

 It lightens the server’s load while also reducing network traffic.
 In addition, the server can allocate and optimize data to eliminate bottlenecks in the central system resources.

 In decentralized storage, files are broken down and spread across several nodes.
-This ensures that even if one node is hacked the rest are not affected.
+This ensures that even if one node gets manipulated the rest are not affected.
 No single point of failure, trustless architecture, and granular access controls are additional features that enhance security.

 Decentralized clouds have less downtime because data is distributed across unrelated nodes.
 So, even if a particular server goes down, you can retrieve your data from other nodes.

 The apparent next stage in technological advancement refers to decentralized storage.
 Large organizations' cloud storage frequently provides a single point of failure for data.
 Servers falling unavailable or pricey data breaches occurring on such servers are examples of this.

-So we recommend you to implement this idea as it will benefit you in many ways and it is certainly the future, Thus, keep an eye on it, so you don't fall behind in web3,Thankyou.
+So that's why ,we recommend you to implement this idea as it will benefit you in many ways and it is certainly the future, Thus, keep an eye on it, so you don't fall behind in web3,Thankyou.